jkeuper/jkeuper.github.io/_posts/2018-11-19-game-of-life.md

 ## Implementation
 The game logic is all contained in one class named "_GameOfLife_".
 This class stores the grid of cells as a simple one-dimensional array.
-Much easier to create than a tow-dimensional array.
+Much easier to create than a two-dimensional array.
 Fortunately not much harder to use.
 The grid is so-called "infinite", which means that everything passing the right edge of the grid, continues from the left edge and visa versa.
 This also applies to the top and bottom